How to Clean, Seal, and Maintain Granite Countertops

 If the granite turns dark under the wet spot, either right away or at any point over the next thirty minutes, youll need to reapply the sealant.

 Now that the granite is properly sealed youre in great shape, as long as you dont clean it with the wrong materials.
-Each week youll want to clean the countertop off with stone soap, the same soap you will use prior to applying the sealant.
+Each week youll want to clean the countertop off with granite stone soap, the same soap you will use prior to applying the sealant.

 Use Only Stone Soap

 Stone soap is specifically designed for these countertops, as it cleans the surface without pulling any of the sealant off of it.
 Regular cleaning products can weaken the sealant, meaning youll have to apply it much more frequently.
+And why go to that expense and effort?

 Go easy on the products, even the stone soap.
 A little goes a long way, and you dont want a soapy film to develop on the countertop.
+Follow the product instructions and in no time you'll have it down.

-Since its the kitchen, spills are going to occur.
+Since its the kitchen, spills are bound to occur.
 As beautiful as the granite may be, if you cant use it theres no point.
 So all you have to do is clean each spill with the proper solution.

 Any quick spill can be easily wiped away, but with stains youll need to get more specific.
 Organic stains, caused from things like coffee or wine will come up if you use a bit of hydrogen peroxide.